 What we can infer from the USDA that low acidic and commercially canned foods have the capacity to be the central pillar of an emergency food store with a five-year shelf life, especially the proper management of the food stores.

 Freeze Dried Prepper Foods

 Freeze dried and commercially prepared foods designed for the longest shelf life can last from 10-30 years depending on the brand and food type.
 The benefit of freeze-dried food is that it maintains most of its flavor and texture when rehydrated properly.
 To prepare, most freeze-dried foods simply requires the addition of cold water, such as for freeze-dried milk, or hot water for meals that we enjoy warm.

 Freeze dried foods are an outstanding way to add variety to an emergency food store.
 Thanks to the growing demands of the prepper community there are many food choices available from high-quality emergency food supplies such as:

 In fact, companies supply quality emergency food for the prepper community (you can see the BDS top list of survival food brands here)

 Dried and jerked foods, such as meats, are generally shelf stable, according to the FDA.
 They do not have a long shelf life.
 Commercially prepared jerky has a recommended shelf life of about a year.
 Home prepared jerky has a 1-2-month shelf life according to the USDA.

-The reason for the vast difference in shelf live between the two is the that the process of making jerky varies at home, whereas it is regulated and inspected on the commercial level.
+The reason for the vast difference in shelf lives between the two is that the process of making jerky varies at home, whereas it is regulated and inspected on the commercial level.